dinomite505/learning_docker/docker-container-assignment/README.md

 <br>

 ### --network none
-This option is used to completely disable networking for a container.
+This option is used to completely **disable networking for a container**.
 If connected to it, the container has no network connectivity, it cannot communicate with the host, other containers or external networks.
-This is useful for scenarios where network access is not required and in security-sensitive cases where network must be restricted.
+This is **useful for scenarios** where network access is not required and in security-sensitive cases where network must be restricted.
 <br>
 <br>